 High throughput screens to identify novel antiviral ISGs

 We recently established a platform to rapidly screen a panel of more than 350 ISGs for antiviral activity.
 The screen relies on lentiviral delivery of a bicistronic mRNA consisting of an ISG and the red fluorescent protein, TagRFP.
 ISG-expressing cells are challenged with a green fluorescent protein (GFP)-expressing virus and replication is quantified by high-throughput FACS.
 We have used this screening technology to uncover antiviral ISGs targeting a panel of more than 20 human and animal viruses, including: hepatitis C virus, HIV-1, West Nile virus, chikungunya virus, yellow fever virus, dengue virues, influenza A virus, measles virus, respiratory syncytial virus, vaccinia virus, and many others.
-We have an ongoing interest in screening the ISG library against additional viruses, re-screening previously screened viruses in unique cellular enviroments, and extending the ISG screens to other non-viral pathogens.
+We have an ongoing interest in screening the ISG library against additional viruses, re-screening previously screened viruses in unique cellular environments, and extending the ISG screens to other non-viral pathogens.

 Mechanisms of action of IFN effectors